Edward Wells (RNZAF officer): Early life

 Edward Preston Wells was born in Cambridge in New Zealand on 26 July 1916, the son of Mervyn Wells, a farmer, and his wife.
 He was educated at Cambridge High School and after completing his education, took up farming.
 In early 1938, he changed vocations, moving to Auckland to work as a car salesman.
 Later in the year he began managing a Studebaker car yard in Hamilton.
 He was a noted marksman, winning the Auckland provincial championship in clay-bird shooting and earning the nickname 'Hawkeye'.

 In October 1938, Wells applied for a short service commission in the Royal New Zealand Air Force (RNZAF).
 His application was accepted in April 1939 and six months later he reported for his initial training.
 He went onto to No. 2 Elementary Flight Training School in New Plymouth the following month and No. 2 Flight Training School at Woodbourne in January 1940.
 He gained his wings on 23 April.

 Second World War

 The Second World War was well underway at the time of Wells' completion of flying training and, now a pilot officer, he was posted to England to join the Royal Air Force (RAF).
 Along with 22 other RNZAF pilots, including Robert Spurdle who, like Wells, would go on to lead a fighter squadron in the war, he sailed from New Zealand aboard the RMS Rangitata in June 1940.
-On his arrival was sent to No. 7 Operational Training Unit at Hawarden to covert to Supermarine Spitfires.
+On his arrival was sent to No. 7 Operational Training Unit at Hawarden to convert to Supermarine Spitfires.
 His first operational posting was to No. 266 Squadron, based at Wittering in late August.